centreon/centreon-documentation/en/integrations/event-management/sc-kafka-events.md

 ### Librdkafka (library dependency) parameters

-In addition to parameters from stream connectors, there is a handfull of parameters available thanks to the librdkafa library.
-They are all documented in the librdkafa **[official documentation](https://github.com/edenhill/librdkafka/blob/v0.11.4/CONFIGURATION.md)**.
-To use them you just need to **add the _sc_kafka_ prefix**
+In addition to parameters from stream connectors, there is a handfull of parameters available thanks to the librdkafka library.
+They are all documented in the librdkafka **[official documentation](https://github.com/edenhill/librdkafka/blob/v0.11.4/CONFIGURATION.md)**.
+To use them you just need to **add** the **_sc_kafka_ prefix**.

-With that in mind, the parameter **sasl.mechanism** becomes **_sc_kafka_sasl.mechanism** in your broker configuration
+With that in mind, the parameter **sasl.mechanism** becomes **_sc_kafka_sasl.mechanism** in your broker configuration.

-> El7 and El8 version repos grant access to an old librdkafka library version.
+> El7 and El8 repos grant access to an old librdkafka library version.

 ## Event bulking

 This stream connector is compatible with event bulking.
 Meaning that it is able to send more that one event in each call to kafka brokers.

-To use this feature you must add the following parameter in your stream connector configuration
+To use this feature you must add the following parameter in your stream connector configuration.

 | Type   | Name            | Value           |
 | ------ | --------------- | --------------- |